Tuesday, April 18, 2023

 All of the Playmobil divergent faces I adore have something of the classic mouth in their shaping (if the mouth is classic, the eyes can be more different for me) and feel less like drawings.
 I think Twin-Face's evil side up there would look much better if his grimace was just the Playmobil crescent mouth turned down and painted solid white with no outlines.
 Outlines are LEGO's thing and they're fine there.
 Playmobil doesn't need them anywhere in their mouth designs.

 Of course, two-faced Fi?ures figures do not have a triangle molded on their heads to indicate they can be popped.
-Also, with any two-faced figures, hair that covers the center of the forehead is needed, since whichever hair slot faces forward can be visible with center-parted hair.

-Many Playmobil face varieties exist even in the classic look, before figures with divergent expressions were made.
-Some figures have eyebrows, angry or neutral, many female figures have eyelashes and/or rosy cheeks, and some darker-skinned figures are depicted with white face molding for bright teeth and thus have white eyes as well, which are defined with black pupil printing.
+Many Playmobil face varieties exist even in the classic look, before figures with divergent art styles were made.
+Some figures have eyebrows, wicked or neutral, many female figures have eyelashes and/or rosy cheeks, and some darker-skinned figures are depicted with white face molding for bright teeth and thus have white eyes as well, which are defined with black pupil printing.
 East Asian faces also exist with more narrow arc-shaped eyes, though I don't know if these faces are molded in or printed on heads without dual-molding.
 Many figures have had other features printed on as well, like glasses, goggles, mustaches, stubble, tattoos, and evil shadowed eyes, and there are even some established monster faces like ghosts and skulls for horror figures.

 A newer subgenre of face that debuted is the "fairy face", which features smaller black eyes with eyeshadow for a more glamorous feminine look, usually paired with a red or pink printed crescent mouth.